-The “Citizen Information” Products of Hawa Dawa enable municipalities to digitally provide information on air quality to citizens in a “moderated” way.
+The citizen information of Hawa Dawa enable municipalities to digitally provide information on air quality to citizens in a moderated way.
 Citizen information is becoming increasingly important: on the one hand, because today’s information media have created a new standard, which is expected as the usually available information, and on the other hand, because those affected would like to form their own opinion on pressing, important issues, which is based on up-to-date data.

 Information management is therefore increasingly playing an essential role for municipalities.
-Facts must be made available through selected, reliable channels to provide a severe basis for public opinion- formation, especially in the times of conspiracy theory and “fake news”.
+Facts must be made available through selected, reliable channels to provide a severe basis for public opinion- formation, especially in the times of conspiracy theory and fake news.
 Consistent information for citizens promotes acceptance of measures and can also be transformed into increased civic engagement.

 A very positive example is the Ulm project in the Eselsberg district, which is being implemented in the course of the state funding project Zukunftskommune@bw.
 Already in the ideas and planning phase, citizens were consistently involved, and in autumn 2020, they were interviewed online on air/climate sensors.
-The basis of this civic participation is built on a public website that uses a Hawa Dawa “Citizen Dashboard“.
+The basis of this civic participation is built on a public website that uses a Hawa Dawa citizen dashboard.
 In this way, facts about the air and climate at the Eselsberg become available to everyone and comprehensible in the context.

 Karim Tarraf, CEO of Hawa Dawa, said: “We often hear concerns about whether providing information on urban air quality will not spark unwanted discussions.
 It does not consider that otherwise, there is a risk that other sources will fill these information gaps, often inadequate ones.
 This not only leads to uncertainty but can also mean a significant loss of confidence in local government.
-The term “smart city” should be more than a buzzword and serve “smart citizens” – citizens who are informed and committed to their city.“
+The term Smart City should be more than a buzzword and serve smart citizens – citizens who are informed and committed to their city.“